(Last Updated On: June 27, 2021)

 Fans can also donate directly to their favorite streamers through Paypal and also cryptocurrencies such as bitcoin, litecoin or ethereum.
 There are a variety of third-party services which Twitch streamers can connect to their account to activate additional features such as donations and alerts.
 Some of the more-popular services are Gaming For Good, StreamTip, Muxy, Stream Elements, and StreamLabs.
 All of these services create a unique donation page for your channel hosted on their own server which you can direct your viewers to make a donation.

-On YouTube, DrDisrespect’s channel has over 800,000 subscribers as of 2018 and has accumulated over 30 million views so far.
-It is able to get an average of 90,000 views per day from different sources.
-This should generate an estimated revenue of around $160 per day ($60,000 a year) from the ads that appear on the videos.
+On YouTube, DrDisrespect’s channel has over 3.7 million subscribers as of 2021 and has accumulated over 360 million views so far.
+It is able to get an average of 350,000 views per day from different sources.
+This should generate an estimated revenue of around $2,800 per day ($1 million a year) from the ads that appear on the videos.